Erbessa stroudi

 Erbessa stroudi is a moth of the family Notodontidae first described by James S. Miller in 2008.
-It is found on the slopes of the Cordillera Central in northern Costa Rica.
+It is endemic to Costa Rica, where it is widespread in lowland and submontane forests on the slopes of the Cordillera Central in northern Costa Rica.
+It is known from nearly sea level up to an elevation of 1100 m.
+The length of the forewings is 16–18.5 mm for males and 16.5–18.5 mm for females.
+Caterpillars feed on Eugenia valerii.